lanl-aea/waves/quickstart/README.rst

 .. project-description-start-do-not-remove

 The `WAVES-EABM`_ contains the demonstration engineering analysis baseline model (EABM) that matches the `WAVES`_ collection of parametric study and simulation helper utilities.
 Besides the handful of command line utilities, `WAVES`_ also includes custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
-This EABM is used in the `WAVES`_ tutorials as well as the `WAVES repository`_ integration and system tests.
+This EABM is the `WAVES`_ ``quickstart`` subcommand template and is included in the `WAVES repository`_ integration and system tests.

 .. project-description-end-do-not-remove